jacksmithdev88/First-Year-Web-Assignment/README.md

   <br>
   -Hosting a website through Firebase.
   <br>
-  &emsp-Basic CSS styling, implementing shared and individual styles to components.
+  -Basic CSS styling, implementing shared and individual styles to components.
   <br>
   -JavaScript functionality, creating a coffee ordering page using only JavaScript.
   <br>